PSYCHOTHERAPIST • AUTHOR • NATIONAL SPEAKER

 As a psychotherapist with nearly three decades of clinical experience, I offer a relational, goal-oriented approach grounded in evidence-based and trauma-informed practice.
 Sessions are collaborative and practical, focused on building the insight and coping strategies that extend well beyond the therapy room.

-I specialize in the psychological and relational dimensions of chronic illness and rare disease — an area where I have spent the latter half of my career.
-I am the author of More Than a Patient: Building Relationships and Creating a Meaningful Life When You Have a Chronic Illness, and I lecture nationally on medical trauma, coping, and the emotional complexity of living with a chronic condition.
+I specialize in the psychological and emotional aspects of chronic illness and rare disease — an area where I have spent the latter half of my career.
+I am the author of More Than a Patient: Building Relationships and Creating a Meaningful Life When You Have a Chronic Illness, and I lecture nationally on medical trauma, coping, and the emotional complexity of living with chronic health care conditions.
 I facilitate support groups for patients and caregivers, contribute to professional education and advocacy, and collaborate with organizations across the chronic illness and rare disease communities.

 27+